School where boy shot teacher reopens with added security

 NEWPORT NEWS, Va.
 (AP) — The Virginia elementary school where a 6-year-old boy shot his teacher reopened Monday with stepped-up security and a new administrator, as nervous parents and students expressed optimism about a return to the classroom.

 Richneck Elementary School in Newport News opened its doors more than three weeks after the Jan.
 6 shooting.
 Police have said the boy brought a 9 mm handgun to school and intentionally shot his teacher, Abby Zwerner, as she was teaching her first-grade class.
-The 25-year-old teacher was hospitalized for nearly two weeks but is now recovering at home.
+Zwerner, 25, was hospitalized for nearly two weeks but is now recovering at home.

 Jennifer Roe and her fourth-grade son, Jethro, were among the first to arrive.
 She said they saw a therapist after the shooting.